Introduction to Whole Exome Sequencing (WES):

 Results from WES can help families understand inheritance patterns and make informed decisions about future pregnancies or testing for other relatives.

-Limitations of Whole Exome Sequencing
+Limitations of Whole Exome Sequencing:

 - It may miss mutations in non-coding regions, introns, or regulatory elements.